-Candidates review the composition of the three chapters of the dissertation proposal and further develop Chapter One of the dissertation proposal as described in the Dissertation Handbook: Background to the research problem, purpose of the research, research questions, research design, limitations and delimitations, and definition of key terms.
-Candidates write a clear and relevant purpose statement and research questions focused on well-grounded theory.
+Candidates review the composition of the three chapters of the dissertation proposal and develop Chapter One of the dissertation proposal as described in the Dissertation Handbook: Background to the research problem, purpose of the research, research questions, research design, researcher's call to the topic, theoretical framework, limitations and delimitations, definition of key terms, summary and outlook.
+Candidates articulate a clear and relevant purpose statement and formulate research questions focused on well-grounded theory.
 Candidates develop an organized research schedule, discuss in a group forum the development of their proposal, review their scholarly writing, and format the proposal using the dissertation template and current APA format and style guidelines.
 Candidates complete the Protecting Human Research Participants (PHRP) Online Training and obtain a PHRP-certificate prior to beginning their research.
 They review the selected research methods for their own research and the related ethical considerations.
 Candidates approach potential committee members and begin formulating their dissertation committee.